emberjs/guides/source/ember-inspector/object-inspector.md

-The Inspector includes an panel that allows you to view and interact with your Ember objects.
+The Inspector includes a panel that allows you to view and interact with your Ember objects.
 To open it, click on any Ember object.
 You can then view the object's properties.